 2. They MUST have an online chat service as a part of their customer service.
 If an issue does come up, say you have a post go viral and your blog can’t handle the traffic, you don’t want to have to wait for a phone call or an email.
 You want to talk to someone ASAP, and a chat service can help guarantee that.

 3. They MUST have a decent renewal rate.
 Hosting is something that you will need to pay for annually.
 Some host companies like to give you an extremely “discounted” initial rate and then rack up the price of their hosting when your renewal date comes up.
-I’m not a fan of that approach.
-When picking your host, make sure that you research the renewal price.
+Watch for that.

-I count of GoDaddy to do my web hosting (I was serious when I said I did it all with GoDaddy in one painless swoop).
+I count on GoDaddy to do my web hosting (I was serious when I said I did it all with GoDaddy in one painless swoop).

 4. Choose Your Email Marketing Service